splunk/public-o11y-docs/CONTRIBUTING.md

 When testing the docs:

 - Make sure that Sphinx is not sending warnings to the terminal.
-Solve all build errors and warnings before opening a merge request.
+Solve all build errors and warnings before opening a pull request.
 - Check that the documentation shows as intended.

-## Create a merge request
+## Create a pull request

-To get your edits reviewed, open a merge request with the following features:
+To get your edits reviewed, open a pull request with the following features:

 - Source branch must be your newly created branch.
 - Target branch must be `main`.